 Ask any kind of IT professional what their greatest challenge is and they will probably answer with “uncertainty.”
 Uncertainty can be caused by many things.
-Predicting employee behavior is nearly impossible.
-Often times, the biggest security vulnerabilities are caused by someone inside the firm who meant well, but implemented a solution without understanding the risks involved.
+The impossibility of predicting employee behavior is one of these causes.
+Often, the biggest security vulnerabilities are caused by someone inside the firm who meant well but implemented a solution without understanding the risks involved.
 Uncertainty is closely tied with visibility.
-Not being able to see a problem until it reveals itself can lead to major organizational security vulnerabilities.
+Not being able to see a problem when it first occurs can lead to major organizational security vulnerabilities.

 A common example of damage caused by employee mistakes and administrative uncertainty are rogue access points, or “rogue APs”.
 Rogue APs often go undetected until a security breach occurs via that device.
 Typically, this device is a simple, cheap router that was improperly installed into a network without alerting anyone in management about it.
 Typically, an employee installed with positive intent to extend a wireless signal or to help other employees in the area connect their personal devices to the network wirelessly.
 However, a rogue AP isn’t always the product of a well-meaning employee.
 It can also be installed by a malicious actor with the knowledge that this router could be an access point at a later date.
 Regardless of intent, the security risk is the same.

 Here’s how a typical scenario plays out.
 An employee brings their own router in and connects an ethernet cable so that it can access the network.
 The router is not actually configured in any kind of meaningful way, because it has been configured without the guidance of skilled IT staff.
 Access to the router, and therefore the larger network has either weak security measures or none at all.
 As long as this AP provides a reliable network connection, users may never alert IT staff of its presence, and this glaring security vulnerability goes undetected until it is exploited.
 Now you have an attack on your hands from a seemingly unknown origin.
 All of this has happened because the rogue AP wasn’t detected at the time it was installed.